GitOffMyCode/11ty-gen-starter/src/butterflycollection/posts/Red-admiral.md

 ---
 layout: layouts/post.html
 title: Red Admiral
+intro: A large and strong-flying butterfly and common in gardens.
+This familiar and distinctive insect may be found anywhere in Britain and Ireland and in all habitat types.
 latinname: Vanessa atalanta
 sighting: 2022-08-15
+location: Norfolk
+image: RedAdmiral.jpeg
+imageAltText: Red Admiral blue butterfly
 tags:
   - British
   - Red
   - Black
   - White
+  - Norfolk
 ---

 The Red Admiral is a frequent visitor to gardens throughout the British Isles and one of our most well-known butterflies.
 This butterfly is unmistakable, with the velvety black wings intersected by striking red bands.